BorisBrock/HeidelBridge/README.md

 To get your very own HeidelBridge up and running follow these guides:
 - Step 1: [Programming the ESP32](/docs/SoftwareSetup.md)
 - Step 2: [Hardware Setup](/docs/HardwareSetup.md)

+# Keeping Your HeidelBridge Up-To-Date

+Heidelbridge supports OTA (Over The Air) updates.
+That means that you can update the device firmware via WiFi without physical access to the device.
+This process is described here: [updating your HeidelBridge](/docs/SoftwareSetup.md#updating-your-heidelbridge).

 # Using HeidelBridge With evcc